huangwei-pku/huangwei-pku.github.io/research.md

 ### Publications & Forthcoming

+**Public Pensions and Family Dynamics: Eldercare, Child Investment, and Son Preference in Rural China.** with Naijia Guo and Ruixin Wang.
+Accepted by ***Journal of Development Economics***.

 **How Does Undervaluation in Medical Savings Accounts (MSAs) Affect Healthcare Utilization?
 Evidence from Administrative Data in China.** with Xiaoyan Lei and Yuqi Ta.
 Accepted by ***Journal of Health Economics***.

 **Motherhood Penalty and Low Fertility in China: A Pseudo-Event Study.** with Yiping Wang, Hantao Wu, and Yi Zhou.
 Accepted by ***Journal of Population Economics***.